andrelucas/akceph-build/README.md

 anything non-standard in your working copy!
 Commit (and ideally push) anything in your local working copy before doing this, or you'll lose it.
 I mean it.

-## <a name='Overview'></a>Overview
+## <a name='Details'></a>Details

-This is designed to be a mltiuser build image that can be run by multiple users simultaneously without problems, so long as the users are using separate working copies.
+This is designed to be a build tool that can be run by multiple users simultaneously without problems, so long as the users are using separate working copies.
 (It won't work if you do multiple builds from the same checked-out source - sorry.)

+If you're building Debian packages from a git reference rather than a working copy, you can have as many concurrent builds as you like if and only if their outputs are to a separate release directory.
+FWIW I recommend using a CI system that does a separate clone for each simultaneous build because it makes everything simpler to understand.

 ### <a name='Buildimage'></a>Build image